tigera-solutions/calicocloud-kaas-workshop-demo/modules/dns-egress-controls.md

-# Module 2-1: North-South Controls-Egress access controls
+# North-South Controls: DNS Egress Controls

-**Goal:** Configure egress access control for specific workloads so they are allow to external DNS domain, and configure block-threadfeed policy so workloads within cluster are not allow to external networkset
+**Goal:** Configure egress access control for specific workloads so they are allow to external DNS domain.

 ## Steps